Technology: Friend or Foe?

 These worksheets "Which is Greater?"(TI-83/84, TI-89) and Left or Right? address the same issue through the use of graphing technology.
 They were inspired by an article by Nurit Zehavi and Giora Mann "Task Design in a CAS Environment: Introducing (In)equations" (a chapter in Computer Algebra Systems in Secondary School Mathematics Education, NCTM, 2003).

-The worksheets assume access to ten-sided dice, but can easily be adapted to other approaches: spinners, playing cards, normal six-sided dice, or the random number generator on the TI-83: MATH, PRB, randInt(-9,9).
+The worksheets assume access to ten-sided dice, but can easily be adapted to other approaches: spinners, playing cards, normal six-sided dice, or the random number generator on TI calculators [MATH, PRB, randInt(-9,9)] or other technology.
 Note that the use of ten-sided dice is slightly misleading, as 0 is twice as likely as the other outcomes in the version using numbers from -9 to 9.

 This is an Algebra 2 unit, where students are introduced to three different forms of quadratic functions, and their relationship with each other.